Enrollment Projections: What Methods Work Best?

 - Overuse of portable classrooms due to an unexpected influx of students in a particular grade

-However, when enrollment projections are matched with population and demographic projections (i.e. where residential growth likely will occur, “aging in place” trends) and land use studies, school districts can more accurately anticipate where in a district student enrollment is likely to change.
+However, when enrollment projections are integrated with demographic trends and land use studies (e.g. where residential growth likely will occur, “aging in place” trends, etc.), school districts can more accurately anticipate where in a district student enrollment is likely to change.
 This level of information allows school districts to:

 - Anticipate class sizes, underutilization, and overcrowding across all schools.